 |Sakunen wa osewa ni narimashita

 |Kotoshi mo yoroshiku onegaishimasu

 |Thank you in advance for this year

 |Wishing your family good health and happiness

 The Japan Post website also provides some example phrases in Japanese for different social contexts that you can copy.

 Step Three: Send your nengajo

-To send your nengajo abroad, Japan Post has an 18 yen stamp that can be added to the normal postcard (already postmarked) to be delivered by airmail, though there are no guarantees that the postal service at the other end will do as efficient a job.
+To send your nengajo abroad, Japan Post has an ¥18 stamp that can be added to the normal postcard (already postmarked) to be delivered by airmail.
+However, there are no guarantees that the postal service at the other end will do as efficient a job.